jhonpedro/Proffy/web/README.md

 # To finish, run the api service
 $ yarn start

-# Be sure that the Api is running!
+# Now you have the Web part of the aplication running as a development server!
 ```

 > I'm using this template [here](https://github.com/EliasGcf/readme-template/tree/master/templates)